 Using Effective Inventory Management Measures

 This should go without saying, but you can’t grow your inventory-based small business if you haven’t yet mastered inventory management.
 Managing inventory may not be the most glamorous task for small business owners, but doing so effectively will help you figure out essential information for profits and success, such as how much product to keep on hand and what sort of products your customers will demand in the future.
 You can use your added warehouse staff to help with manual inventory management tasks like counting products, and you can have your virtual assistant manage your inventory calendar.
+QuickBooks has created a helpful guide on safety stock, as well as how to calculate safety stock.
 To streamline your inventory management processes even further, also think about looking for helpful software.

 Successfully Selling Through Inventory Levels